 But there is one more important argument in favor of Magento mobile optimization.
 Google introduced mobile-first indexing, which means it will now rank the mobile version of your store first and will then evaluate the desktop one.
-This will influence your Google PageInsights and Core Web Vitals score.
+This will influence both Google PageInsights metrics and the Core Web Vitals score of your Magento store.
 You can see more information on mobile-first indexing here.

 What you can do to keep your store mobile-friendly:

 - Eliminate unnecessary content;

 - Make sure the design is responsive and light-weight;